xvk-64/secure-programming-2024/README.md

 npm run dev
 ```

 Your terminal should show you which port the server is currently running on.
-In most cases,
-it will run on port 3307 or 8000.
-Navigate to either http://localhost:3307 or http://localhost:8000 to access the app.
+Client will run on port 8000, and server will run on port 3307.
+Navigate to http://localhost:8000 to access the app.

 ## How to navigate the GUI